kesteckb/COMSM-SEGP/SprintsAndProjectManagement/README.md

 2. During Sprint III and IV, we added functionality to allow user state to flow from one component to another via our services.
 We used this functionality to create a dynamic game-end component that allows users to review quiz results and answers.
 These features marked another step towards arriving at our minimum viable product.
 3. Finally, another highlight was the successful implementation of Docker for all team members.
 Prior to functional Docker configuration, the team had encountered issues building the aplication after pulling changes from the remote repository.
 Using Docker allowed us to have a standard container for our applicaiton.
 Docker implementation also allowed us to seed our database identically and connect our website to expected data.

-These three accomplishments form the backbone of the current vresion of our product.
+These three accomplishments form the backbone of the current version of our product.

 ### 5.4 Continuous Integration
 Throughout our project, we used Git to achieve continuous integration.
 Our initial strategy involved having two primary branches: the [main](../../../tree/main) branch was used as a demo-ready environment; the [develop](../../../tree/develop) branch was used to stage new development.
 When completing new development, we started by creating user-story-based branches from `develop`.
 After completing the feature, we merged the changes back into `develop`.
 As our application took shape and became more complex, we implemented more rigorous processes to ensure changes did not cause loss of functionality.